gvwilson/thirdbit/fiction/madica/index.md

 end of the asteroid and were speeding straight at them.
 Madica yanked the controls again as a laser beam lanced through space.

-"Skip..." the cat gurgled in her lap.
+"Skip…" the cat gurgled in her lap.

 "What!?"
 Madica asked.

-"Like... skipping... stone..."
-The cat struggled to lift its head.
+"Like… skipping… stone…" The cat struggled to lift its head.

 Madica suddenly understood what the cat meant.
 She pushed the handlebars all the way forward.
 The saucer accelerated again, straight toward the